If you’ll be visiting some older relatives for the holidays, make a point of following these fall prevention interventions to keep their homes safe.

 It’s also a great time to shop for fall prevention equipment for elderly relatives, which can make for perfect holiday gifts items.

-Evidence-based fall prevention programs have amassed oodles of data, and researchers are well aware of where the low-hanging fruit is in terms of slip and fall prevention techniques that will make a difference in (older) people’s homes.
+Fortunately, evidence-based fall prevention programs have amassed oodles of data, and researchers are well aware of where the low-hanging fruit is in terms of slip and fall prevention techniques that will make a difference in (older) people’s homes.

 The top 8 senior fall prevention interventions you can introduce this holiday season

 1. Securing the throw rugs and bath mats

 If an older person has small throw rugs and mats around their house, these can present a major fall risk.
 Get a roll of non-skid material, cut pieces to fit each item, and place it underneath.